pybamm-team/pybamm.org/content/contribute.md

 ## Open-Source programs

-The PyBaMM team offers mentorship and funded opportunities under several open-source programs regulated by other organisations.
-These programs are an amazing opportunities for student and professionals to work on PyBaMM and get familiar with various open-source practices.
-More information on the open-source programs can be founf on the dedicate [Open-Source Programs](/open_source_programs) page.
+The PyBaMM team offers mentorship and funding opportunities under several open-source programs regulated by other organisations.
+These programs are an amazing opportunity for students and professionals to work on PyBaMM and get familiar with various open-source practices.
+More information on the open-source programs can be found on the dedicated [Open-Source Programs](/open_source_programs) page.